BigSoftVideo/CAVA360VR2.0/docs/README.md

 NOTE: The basic version of CAVA360VR comes with the Lego Demo Project, which has two videos and a transcript included under a Creative Commons CC BY-NC-SA 4.0 International license.
 The video data for this project is about 160MB.
 When you run the software and enter the designated room, then you will see the 360 video automatically.
-The 2D video clip and the transcript are only visible if you user performs the necessary action (see below).
+The 2D video clip and the transcript are only visible if the user performs the command to do so (see below).

 ## Commands and shortcuts for VR and non-VR